Bandwidth-Samples/voice-gather-php/README.md

 <!-- /TOC -->

 # Description
-A sample PHP application that demonstrates a server capable creating a simple gather IVR using Bandwidth's Voice API
+A sample PHP application that demonstrates a server capable creating a simple gather IVR using Bandwidth's Voice API .
+To start the PHP server you will need to run the command `php -S localhost:5000 -t public`.

 # Bandwidth